ycs18153/ML_regression/README.md

 The spirit of linear regression is that we try to draw a line in the graph so that this line can be close to all points.

-In addition, Using Gradient Descent to find and train the parameters is our goal in this project.
+In addition, using Gradient Descent to find and train the parameters is our goal in this project.

 ### Contents